What is achondroplasia?

 - frequent middle ear infections, which may lead to hearing loss

 - normal intelligence

 - delayed developmental milestones such as walking (which may occur between 18 to 24 months)

 What causes achondroplasia?

 In some cases, the child inherits the achondroplasia from a parent with the disorder but most cases — about 80 percent — are caused by a new mutation in the family.
 This means the parents are of average height and do not have the abnormal gene.

 However, people with achondroplasia have a 50 percent chance to pass the gene to a child, resulting in the condition.
 If both parents have achondroplasia there is a 50 percent chance to have a child with achondroplasia, a 25 percent chance that the child will not inherit the gene and be of average height, and a 25 percent chance that the child will inherit one abnormal gene from each parent, which can lead to severe skeletal problems that often result in early death.

-Fathers who are older than 45 years higher chance of having children with certain genetic disorders including achondroplasia.
+Fathers who are older than 45 years have a higher chance of having children with certain genetic disorders, including achondroplasia.
 At this time, researchers have not uncovered a particular mutations in sperm that is linked to the disorder.